Toxicity is one of the 4 Workplace’s sins according to Adam Grant.

 Most of the situations we mentioned above in this piece can eventually lead to increased stress, anxiety, and even burnout and depression, especially if carried out for a long time.

-When faced with such behaviour in the workplace, understandably, it becomes difficult for employees to keep their motivation and productivity high.
+When faced with such behavior in the workplace, understandably, it becomes difficult for employees to keep their motivation and productivity high.
 Whether it is because of a lack of recognition, unclear communication, or a habit of being shut down and criticized, most people will try to keep their heads down and just go through the days avoiding friction.

 According to the 2023 Toxic Workplace Report, 54% of employees shared that a toxic workplace culture reduced productivity.